google/airio/README.md

 # AirIO: Task-based datasets, preprocessing, and evaluation for sequence models.

-Note: We're currently an experimental library; please reach out to mishragaurav@ or g/airio-users if you're interested in using AirIO!

 **AirIO** is a library for loading, processing and feeding multimodal data into sequence models.
 It provides simple APIs to write reusable specifications